LEAD Local

 Elevate

 Strengthen your leadership toolkit with this three-part series designed for San Mateo County professionals and community members.
-Taken on their own or as a series, these high-impact, half-day workshop offers practical skills to help you lead through change, think strategically, show up with presence, and communicate clearly.
+Taken on their own or as a series, these high-impact, half-day workshops offer practical skills to help you lead through change, think strategically, show up with presence, and communicate clearly.

 Each in-person workshop includes follow-up virtual sessions to deepen your learning and share with peers.